Code360In/katacoda-scenarios-32/docker network/step3.md

 mydb.close()
 </pre>

-The python script connnects to the  MySQL Server "mysql".
-The docker network maps this to the internal IP address of the MySQL Server (with the container name "mysql").
+ The docker network maps the host "mysq" to the internal IP address of the MySQL Server (with the container name "mysql").

 Download and run a python docker container.